Why is order flow so persistent?: Introduction

 \section{Introduction}

-Recent studies have shown that order flow is remarkably persistent in the sense that orders to buy tend to be followed by more orders to buy and orders to sell tend to be followed by more orders to sell.
-Positive serial autocorrelation for the first autocorrelation of signed order flow has been observed by many authors in many different markets, including the Paris Bourse by Biais, Hillion and Spratt (\citeyear{Biais95}), in foreign exchange markets by Danielsson and Payne (\citeyear{Danielsson01}), and the NYSE by Ellul et al. (\citeyear{Ellul05}) and Yeo (\citeyear{Yeo06}).

-In fact, {\it all} the coefficients of the autocorrelation function are positive out to large lags, corresponding to thousands of transactions \citep{Bouchaud04, Lillo03c}.
-An example is shown in Figure~1.
-Although most of the autocorrelations are quite small, the fact that they are all positive implies a substantial degree of predictability.
-This has now been studied in many different equity markets, including the London, New York, Paris, and Madrid stock markets, on a variety of different stocks\footnote{ \cite{Lillo03c} originally studied New York and London, \cite{Bouchaud04} Paris, and \cite{Vaglica07} and \cite{Moro09} Madrid.}.
-The behavior is remarkably consistent.
+Order flow in equity markets, defined as the process assuming value one for buyer initiated trades and minus one for seller initiated trades, is persistent in the sense that orders to buy tend to be followed by more orders to buy and orders to sell tend to be followed by more orders to sell.
+Positive serial autocorrelation for the first autocorrelation of order flow has been observed in many different markets\footnote{ Positive autocorrelation for a single lag was observed in the Paris Bourse by Biais, Hillion and Spatt (\citeyear{Biais95}), in foreign exchange markets by Danielsson and Payne (\citeyear{Danielsson12}), and in the NYSE by Ellul et al. (\citeyear{Ellul05}) and Yeo (\citeyear{Yeo06}).
+See also \cite{Chordia02, Chordia05}.}.
+In fact, order flow is {\it remarkably persistent}: As illustrated in Figure~1, all the coefficients of the autocorrelation function of signed order flow are positive out to large lags, corresponding in trade time to tens of thousands of transactions or in real time to many days\footnote{ The extreme persistence of order flow was independently pointed out by Bouchaud et al. (\citeyear{Bouchaud04}) and \cite{Lillo03c}.
+In fact order flow is so persistent that it is a long-memory process, i.e. its autocorrelation function is non-integrable (Beran, \citeyear{Beran94}).
+This has been shown for the London and New York stock exchanges by \cite{Lillo03c}, for the Paris stock exchange by Bouchaud et al. (\citeyear{Bouchaud04}) and for the Spanish stock exchange by Vaglica et al. (\citeyear{Vaglica08}) and Moro et al. (\citeyear{Moro09}).
+Note that \cite{axioglou11} argue that order flow is much more persistent within a given day than across successive days.
+None of our results here depend on long-memory; we mention this only to emphasize the extreme persistence of order flow. }.
+This is highly consistent across different markets, stocks, and time periods.